 The big choice that tourists have to make when it comes to picking a day trip is this: Oxford or Cambridge?
 Which one is better?
 Well, in our opinion you should definitely pick Oxford.
 Both cities are equally beautiful, but with Cambridge it’s all about the architecture.
 With Oxford you have the architecture plus a lot of other attractions as well.

 The prettiest colleges are Christ Church, Trinity and Magdalen.
 Other buildings worth seeing are the Radcliffe Camera, Bodleian Library and Sheldonian Theatre.
-If you like museums then focus on the Ashmolean and the Museum of Natural History (which incorporates the Pitt Rivers Museum).
+If you like museums then focus on the Ashmolean and the Museum of Natural History.

 For a full review of all the attractions have a read through Craig’s blog.